leon4rd/test/README.md

-## What do you call a fish with no eyes?
-A fsh.
+## How much does a hipster weigh?
+An instagram.